 Our certificate of incorporation also requires that any action required or permitted to be taken by our stockholders must be taken at a duly called annual or special meeting of stockholders and may not be taken by written consent.
 In addition, special meetings of our stockholders may be called only by the board of directors, the chairman of the board or the president, or by any holder of 10% or more of our outstanding common stock.
-The classified board, stockholder vote requirements and other charter provisions protect us in two ways.
-First, these provisions may discourage certain types of transactions in which the stockholders might otherwise receive a premium for their shares over then current market prices, and may limit the ability of the stockholders to approve transactions that they think may be in their best interests.
-Second, the board of directors has the authority to fix the rights and preferences of and issue shares of preferred stock, which may have the effect of delaying or preventing a change in control of Isis without action by the stockholders.
+These provisions may discourage certain types of transactions in which our stockholders might otherwise receive a premium for their shares over then current market prices, and may limit the ability of our stockholders to approve transactions that they think may be in their best interests.
+In addition, the board of directors has the authority to fix the rights and preferences of and issue shares of preferred stock, which may have the effect of delaying or preventing a change in control of Isis without action by the stockholders.